-- reading and abiding by the Code of Conduct policy - developing relationships based on mutual respect - working in partnership in a courteous, respectful and encouraging manner - valuing the input of others - sharing our expertise and knowledge in a considered manner - respecting the rights of others as individuals - giving encouraging and constructive feedback, and respecting the value of different professional approaches - respecting the privacy of children and their families and only disclosing information to people who have a need to know as required under the Privacy and Confidentiality policy - following the directions of staff at all times - treating the early childhood environment with respect - raising any concerns, including concerns about safety, as soon as possible with staff to ensure that they can be resolved efficiently - raising any complaints or grievances in accordance with the Compliments and Complaints Policy also known as Complaints an Grievances Policy).
+- reading and abiding by the Code of Conduct policy - developing relationships based on mutual respect - working in partnership in a courteous, respectful and encouraging manner - valuing the input of others - sharing our expertise and knowledge in a considered manner - respecting the rights of others as individuals - giving encouraging and constructive feedback, and respecting the value of different professional approaches - respecting the privacy of children and their families and only disclosing information to people who have a need to know as required under the Privacy and Confidentiality policy - following the directions of staff at all times - treating the early childhood environment with respect - raising any concerns, including concerns about safety, as soon as possible with staff to ensure that they can be resolved efficiently - raising any complaints or grievances in accordance with the Compliments and Complaints Policy.

-ATTACHMENT 4.
-CODE OF CONDUCT POLICY ACKNOWLEDGEMENT FOR PARENTS/GUARDIANS, STUDENTS, CONTRACTORS AND VOLUNTEERS

-I hereby acknowledge that on \\\\\[Insert Date], I have accessed the Code of Conduct policy for HEP, available on http://www.heathmonteastpreschool.org.au/policy.html).

-I have read this policy and understand its contents.
-I commit to abiding by the Code of Conduct and fulfilling my responsibilities as outlined in this policy whilst my child is attending HEP.

-I agree to abide by the values, principles and practices set out within.

-I understand that a breach of the Code of Conduct may lead to limitations being placed on my attendance at the service.

-Name (please print)
+CONTRACTORS AND VOLUNTEERS DLICY ACKNOWLEDGEMENT FOR P ARENTS/GUARDIANS, STUDENTS, I hereby acknowledge that on Heathmont East PreSchool.
+[Insert Date], I received a cop y of the Code of Conduct policy for I have read this policy and understand its responsibilities as outlined in this policy w 0 , • , I agree to abide by the values, principles and practices set out within.
+I understand that a breach of the Code of service.
+Conduct may lead to limitations b peing placed on my attendance at the Signature Name (please print) Date Witness signature Name (please print) Date

-Date

-Thank you for your contribution to making HEP an open, safe, welcoming and friendly environment.
+Thank you for your contribution to making Heathmont East PreSchool an open, safe, welcoming and friendly environment.